Saturation Never Sounded so Sweet: Saturation Plugin

 If you look down at the bottom right of Sugar's GUI, you'll see the saturation section.
 From there, you can turn on and tweak the various distortion types.
-As powerful and versatile as these effects are, they're easier to use than most distortion plug-ins.
+As powerful and versatile as these effects are, they're easier to use than most saturation plugins.

 Sugar’s saturation controls (highlighted).

-The Saturation Type selector lets you switch between Off and the three different flavors: Drive, Distort, and Crush.
-The Saturation Gain knob gives you ultimate control over how much of the effect you want to add.
+The Saturation type selector lets you switch between Off and the three different flavors: Drive, Distort, and Crush.
+The Saturation Gain knob on saturation plugin gives you ultimate control over how much of the effect you want to add.

 The simplest way to find the setting you want is to choose a Saturation Type and then start turning up the Saturation Gain.
 Let's say you wanted to put some harmonic warmth on a vocal track.
 You could set it to Drive and turn the Saturation Gain up to a moderate setting.

 Or let’s say you wanted to go for a more intense saturation setting on the vocal, giving it an edge but still not crushing it.
 You could achieve that in several different ways on Sugar.
 One is to set the Drive with a Saturation Gain setting above 12 o'clock or so.

 Or you could use the Distort algorithm with a relatively low Saturation Gain setting.
 All three Saturation Types can vary in intensity based on the Saturation Gain setting, and each has its own sound.
 This gives you a lot of flexibility.